Are Regular Fat and Skinny Fat the Same Thing?

 The kinds of fat (1, 2, 3) that are found in the human body are:

-Regular White Fat/Yellow Fat Tissue – the most common and abundant fat in the human body is white fat.
+Regular White Fat/Yellow Fat Tissue (Body Fat/Adipose Tissue) – the most common and abundant fat in the human body is white fat.
 It is widespread across the body and can be found almost anywhere, but is typically most common on the chest, abdomen, and legs.
 White fat can look yellow because humans can’t properly metabolize yellow carotene in vegetables and grains, which migrates to and settles in our white fat cells.
-Visceral fat and subcutaneous fat (9, 10) are typically white fat.
+Visceral fat and subcutaneous fat (9, 10, 11) are typically white fat, as is ectopic fat (organs, nerves, bone marrow, skeletal muscle, etc.)(12, 13, 14, 15) including intramuscular fat (16, 17, 18).
+Body fat percentage (%) is regular fat (it does not include skinny fat tissue).

-Brown Fat Tissue – most abundant in newborn babies (11, 12), with small amounts remaining into adulthood, brown fat is significantly less abundant than white/yellow fat.
-It is typically found around the shoulders and neck and positively affects body temperature regulation and metabolism.
-In certain situations, white fat tissue can turn (13, 14) into brown fat tissue.
-Visceral fat and subcutaneous fat can be brown fat (15).
+Brown Fat Tissue – most abundant in newborn babies (19, 20), with small amounts remaining into adulthood, brown fat is significantly less abundant than white/yellow fat.
+It is typically found around the upper back, shoulders, and neck and positively affects body temperature regulation and metabolism.
+In certain situations, white fat tissue can turn (21, 22) into brown fat tissue.
+Visceral fat and subcutaneous fat can be brown fat (23).

 Skinny Fat - Normal Weight Obesity, Thin Fat, Cellulite - Are Regular Fat and Skinny Fat the Same Thing?